Carol-gutianle/LibreTalk/README.md

 ## 💡 Usage
 1. On the first run, launch the **LibreTalk** extension:
+   - Enter your **Base Url** (only required once; it will be automatically loaded when Chrome restarts, no need to re-enter).
    - Enter your **API Key** (only required once; it will be automatically loaded when Chrome restarts, no need to re-enter).
    - Select the **Model**.
    - Click **Save Config** to store settings.